MicrosoftNCSA/secure-microservices/README.md

 # Secure Microservices
-This repo contains reusable artifacts to create secure PaaS infrastructure on Azure to deploy microservices.
+This repo contains reusable artifacts to create secure PaaS infrastructure on Azure and deploy microservices applications.